Perhaps, you have already adopted a bunny or planning for getting one.

 Carefully observed at the initial stage

-You must be careful and provide some quality time while you bring a new rabbit into your house.
-No matter it is adult or young.
+You must be careful and provide quality time while bringing a new rabbit into your house.
+No matter if it is adult or young.
 Usually, rabbits can quickly adapt to any new environment.

 Moreover, you should be aware of creating favorable conditions for your rabbit.
 But during the winter, it is tough to keep your rabbits warm and cozy.
-So, you should take special care during the winter like providing a heating pad to the cage.
+It would help if you took special Care during the winter, like providing a heating pad for the cage.

 Be friendly with your rabbit

-You could provide some delicious treats to your bunny.
-It will be really helpful to create a strong bonding between you and your bunny.
+You could provide some delicious treats to your Bunny.
+Creating a strong bond between you and your Bunny will be helpful.

 Be patient until she looks friendly